 Check out my ultimate bucketlist for destinations to visit in Guatemala here.

+So though this isn’t in the top half of the rankings, be assured that you can explore all the wonders of Machu Picchu, Cusco and Paracas without looking over your shoulder the whole time.
 Some parts of the cities of course get dodgy, so wise up on the safer areas before you travel to Peru (or anywhere else, for that matter).

 Check out my 2-week itinerary for travelling around Peru here.

-7. Ecuador
+7. Panama

 Panama is just… I don’t know how to describe Panama without it sounding like a negative thing, but… neutral?
 Chill?
 Mild?